neutrons/hyspecppt/docs/source/design/hyspecpptclasses.rst

             participant View
             participant Presenter

-            Note over View,Presenter: Application Start - HyspecPPTView Initialization View->>Presenter: Get all available sample type options - SampleWidget::get_sample_type_options() Note right of Presenter: get the SampleType Enum from sample_settings file Presenter->>View: Return the list of sample types (str) Note left of View: Display the sample types in the plot_type_value radio buttons
+            Note over View,Presenter: Application Start
+            Note right of View: HyspecPPTView Initialization - set_plot_options View->>Presenter: Get all available sample type options - SampleWidget::get_sample_type_options() Note right of Presenter: get the SampleType Enum from sample_settings file Presenter->>View: Return the list of sample types (str) Note left of View: Set and display the sample types in the plot_type_value radio buttons

 #.
-This describes the sequence of events happening among M-V-P when Sample parameters (except from sample type) are updated in order to see a new plot : update_plot()
+This describes the sequence of events happening among M-V-P when Sample parameters (except from sample type) are updated in order to see a new plot : sample_parameters_update()

     .. mermaid::